 BY Denise Albert

 I am competitive.
 I always have been.
 I like to win.
+Especially when I’m betting.
+My friend got me into it and it’s so fun!
+She told me about Indiana Sports Betting and suggested that I have a go.
+It makes sports so much more enjoyable but it’s so annoying when I lose.
 I’m not a bad loser.
 I’ve lost plenty in my life.
+I remember taking the virgin promotional code and placing my first few bets – I didn’t know the odds or what I was doing so lost them all!
+It just meant that I wanted to learn how to do better next time.
 Losing is no fun, but I see the value in knowing the feeling; but I try my best to win. **Tying is over-rated**.

 **Tying is all my kids know**.
 They tie in their soccer classes.
 They tie in baseball.
 They tie in everything they play in school.